Handesh

-Handesh also known as Guror Handesh from the Sylhet region of Bangladesh is a sweet and puffy deep-fried Pitha which also be eaten as a snack.
+Handesh (also known as Guror Sandesh), known as Teler pitha in Bangla, is a sweet and puffy deep-fried Pitha from the Sylhet region of Bangladesh and Karimganj district of Assam in India.
+It is eaten both as dessert or as a snack.
 It is a deep-fried molasses and rice flour cake.
 It is very popular at the time of the Eid.
 In the earlier days, like other Pithas, this delicacy used to be made from rice threshed by the unmotorized Dheki.
 It can be eaten with tea as a snack.
 It is also famous on special occasions such as naming ceremonies and wedding festivities.
 In Assam, India Its called Tel Pitha.

 Ingredients

 Molasses or sugar, rice flour, plain flour, water and oil.

 Method

 Molasses or sugar is added to a large mixing bowl when water is poured at the same time.
 There are different types of molasses.

 Rice flour and plain flour are added to make a smooth batter.
-The batter is thoroughly whisk until it is smooth.
+The batter is thoroughly whisked until it is smooth.

 Then oil is poured to deep-fry.
 Once the oil is hot, the heat is reduced to low–medium.
 Finally, the batter is dropped one by one to the oil to make the Handesh.